astronomer/astro-provider-databricks/README.md

     ```shell
     export AIRFLOW_HOME=`pwd`
-    export AIRFLOW__CORE__ALLOWED_DESERIALIZATION_CLASSES": "airflow\\.* astro_databricks\\.*"

     airflow db init
     ```

-4. [Create](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) a Databricks Airflow connection (so Airflow can access Databricks using your credentials).
+4. [Create using your preferred way](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) a Databricks Airflow connection (so Airflow can access Databricks using your credentials).
 This can be done by running the following command, replacing the login and password (with your access token):

 ```shell
 airflow connections add 'databricks_conn' \